Holiday Home Ownership Guide Cyprus

 The first decision is not where to buy.
 It is why you are buying.

 If lifestyle is your priority, convenience usually outweighs maximum yield.
-You may value privacy, larger internal areas, premium finishes, parking, security and proximity to the beach, restaurants or a marina.
-If returns are central, occupancy patterns, seasonal demand, local competition and management efficiency become more important than purely emotional features.
+If returns are central, occupancy patterns, seasonal demand, local competition and management efficiency become more important.
+The strongest assets satisfy both sides.
+They appeal to owners and they appeal to renters.

 In Cyprus, location is not just about views.
 It is about the quality of the surrounding area, the depth of rental demand and the likelihood that the neighbourhood will remain desirable over time.